top of page

 The decoration of the Church date back to the 18th century.

-The altarpiece, created by " Etienne Rossat" and the painter ' Sébastien Despax", is comosed of marble columns and a painting depicting the " Apotheosis".
+The altarpiece, created by " Etienne Rossat" and the painter ' Sébastien Despax", is composed of marble columns and a painting depicting the " Apotheosis".

 • The organ :